Boys in the Summer

 "Boys in the Summer" is a song co-written and recorded by American country pop singer Jessie James.
-It was released June 29, 2010 through Mercury Records and the Island Def Jam Music Group as the intended lead single from her unreleased second studio album, Daughter of a Gypsy.
+It was released June 29, 2010 through Def Jam Recordings and Mercury Records as the intended lead single from her unreleased second studio album, Daughter of a Gypsy.

 Different mixes of the song were produced for pop and country radio formats, positioning James as a potential crossover artist following the mainstream success of her debut single, "Wanted", the previous year.
 The song was James' first to impact the country music genre, reaching number 58 on the Billboard Hot Country Songs chart in addition to charting at number 16 on the Bubbling Under Hot 100 all-genre chart.
 Her subsequent releases would continue targeting that market.

 Composition

 "Boys in the Summer" is a country pop song written by Jessie James and James Michael.
 The single version was produced by John Fields, while the radio-exclusive country mix was produced by Mark Wright.